tytydraco/yessleep/out/Equinox.md

 I couldn't have been out of the house faster the day I turned 18.
 Two days before the fall equinox this year and about as long a drive from Dad's old farm.
 I found it.
 And I thought about going back myself for a long, long time.
 Find what they missed, what was right in front of their eyes.
 Find *something,* I don't know...
 Or find nothing at all.

 I used to have my own room in the old apartment, but I'd always wake up in the middle of the night, scared of the sounds I'd hear, the shadows I'd see, even if it was nothing.
-I'd sneak out of my bedroom into Mom and Dad's to sleep between them, and feel safe.
+I'd sneak out of my bedroom into Mom and Dad's to sleep between them and feel safe.
 But when Mom got worse, when I'd start to cough and complain of the smell in their room, one night I snuck down the hall to their bedroom door and opened it to see my Dad, kneeling down on the other side, waiting for me.
 Fully awake, fully prepared for me.

 "Hey Kit-Kat."